spinnaker/spinnaker.github.io/community/contributing/nightly-builds/index.md

 > Bintray API Request 'create version 0.20.0-20200512192702' failed with HTTP response 409 Conflict

-Follow these steps to delete the artifact and resolve the issue.
+Follow these steps to delete the artifact and resolve the issue:

 1. Navigate to the specific version [in the Bintray repository](https://bintray.com/beta/#/spinnaker-releases/jars?tab=packages)